SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Dataset and Benchmark

-\textbf{Evaluation Metrics.} We adopt a hybrid evaluation protocol.
-We report \emph{Static} and \emph{Dynamic Quality} using VBench~\cite{VBench} to assess general visual fidelity.
-However, since our task focuses on procedural action-conditioned video generation, such generic metrics are insufficient to evaluate whether actions are correctly executed.

-Thus, our primary evaluation target is \emph{Action Quality}.
-To this end, we introduce a multi-agent action evaluator with GPT-5 as the reasoning engine, which performs comprehensive evaluation via multi-agent collaboration and cross-verified chain-of-query reasoning.
-The agent evaluates Action Completeness, Motion Smoothness, Object Interaction, and Physical Fidelity.
-Details are provided in Appendix~\ref{appendix:action_eval}.
+\textbf{Evaluation Metrics.} We adopt a hybrid evaluation protocol, reporting \emph{Static Quality} and \emph{Dynamic Quality} via VBench~\cite{VBench} to assess general visual fidelity.
+However, given the focus on procedural action-conditioned video generation, such generic metrics are insufficient to determine whether intended actions are correctly executed.
+Consequently, the primary evaluation target is \emph{Action Quality}.
+To this end, we introduce a multi-agent action evaluator utilizing GPT-5 as the reasoning engine, performing comprehensive assessments via multi-agent collaboration and cross-verified chain-of-query reasoning.
+Specifically, this system assesses Action Completeness, Action Smoothness, Object Interaction, and Physical Fidelity.
+Comprehensive details are provided in Appendix~\ref{app:benchmark}.